Carnegie Mellon University

 Student Support and Resources

-To support our students, we offer a wide variety of campus resources for all aspects of the Pre-College experience.
+To support our students, a wide variety of campus resources are available for all aspects of the Pre-College experience.

-Carnegie Mellon's Pre-College participants must abide by the Code of Conduct.
-This collection of policies and procedures has been established to ensure the utmost safety and well-being of all who are involved with CMU Pre-College.
-The Code of Conduct can also be found in the enrollment portal accessible to admitted students.
+Carnegie Mellon's Pre-College participants must abide by the Student Handbook and Code of Conduct.
+This collection of policies and procedures has been established to ensure the utmost safety and well-being of all who are involved with Carnegie Mellon's Pre-College Programs.
+The Student Handbook and Code of Conduct can be found in the student portal accessible to admitted students.

 Frequently Asked Questions

-• *SIO (Student Information Online) – This is a portal where students will change their pronouns and/or mailing address, pay their bills, etc.
+• SIO* (Student Information Online) – This is a portal where students can change their mailing address, provide a name pronunciation guide and/or pronouns, pay their bills, etc.

-• *Enrollment Portal – This is where students will complete required enrollment forms and read program information as part of the enrollment process.
+• Student Portal* – This is where students will complete required enrollment forms and read program information as part of the enrollment process.

 *Please Note: This is only applicable to those admitted to a Pre-College program.